thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 Next, we should create our root and home partitions.
 The root partition doesn't need to be large; My choice was 150 GB, but 50 GB is more than enough for most people.
 As for the home partition, make it large enough to store your user files.
-I went with 850 GB there.
+I went with 850 GB.

 For the root partition use the following setup: